Last updated May 14 2021

 - Encourage the sales team to stop presenting multiple options during live chats and start making stronger recommendations (“this is the product for you”)

 Divorce Online immediately adopted a handful of Joel’s most easily implemented recommendations and has long-term plans to integrate others.
-Already, just a few months out, the site has seen their Revenue per Visitor increase by 50p per month—if this doesn’t seem like a lot, that’s an extra £132,000 or $168,000 USD per year.
+Already, just a few months out, the site has seen its Revenue per Visitor increase by 50p per month—if this doesn’t seem like a lot, that’s an extra £132,000 or $168,000 USD per year.

-CRO is a moving target
+Landing Page CRO is a moving target

 Remember that optimizing your landing page is not something you do one time, then move on.
 Keep testing user experience and reiterating the 3-step process to improve conversion rate even further as your products and the needs of your users change.